biplabbose/StateTransition/README.md

 | __...__         | ...          | ...    | ...            | ... | ...          | ...    | ...            |
 | __replicate_p__ | ...          | ...    | ...            | ... | ...          | ...    | ...            |

-The data in each column are the fractions of different cell states.
-There __should not be any headers__ in the actual input excel sheet.
+The data in each column are the fractions of different cell states. __There should not be any headers in the actual input excel sheet__.
 The data should follow the same structure, as shown in the above table. __Here, _m-1_ denotes the number of cell states excluding dead cell state__.
 The summation of cell fractions of all cell state at a given time point is one.
 The fraction of the dead cell state can be estimated from the other cell states, and the dead cell state does not add any extra information to the model fitting.
 Therefore, the fraction of the dead cell state will not be used in the model.
 Detailed information about the model structure and the underlying assumptions are available in the [supplementary material](https://www.mdpi.com/2077-0383/8/7/911#supplementary) of the [article](https://www.mdpi.com/2077-0383/8/7/911).

 #### 2. Fold change in total cell population between successive time points